rrobbes/EngineeringOfMobileSystems/lec15-hooks/README.md

 ```

 See more on setState [here](https://reactjs.org/docs/hooks-state.html) and [here](https://reactjs.org/docs/hooks-reference.html#usestate) and a discussion on multiple versus single useState [here](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables).

+## useState in the flashcard app

+Compare the previous version of the flash card application, [with class components](./flashcards-class-components.js), with the one [rewritted with the useState hook](./flashcards-hooks.js).
+You can see that the second one is much shorter, and the code is easier to follow as well.

 ## The useEffect hook